How to use route diagnostics

 - where are the highest sections of the route?

-- are long high-elevation stretches likely to matter?
+- are long high-elevation stretches present?

 - the max elevation is high enough to raise acclimatization concerns